Dashboard Examples

 5. Operations Performance Dashboard

-A decision-oriented operations dashboard connects service levels, process friction, and operational risk into a single view.
+A decision-oriented operations dashboard connects service levels, process friction, and capacity pressure.
+It helps teams see whether a problem is isolated or becoming a broader operational risk.

 Bottleneck Ranking